emacs-helm/helm/index.md

 ### Matching methods

-Helm support by default multi pattern matching, it is the standard way of matching in helm.
+Helm supports by default multi pattern matching, it is the standard way of matching in helm.
 E.g You can use a pattern like "foo bar" to match a line containing "foo" and "bar" or "bar" and "foo".